jscript-panel/jscript-panel.github.io/docs/docs/guides/playback-statistics.md

 ```

 Finally there is also `IMetadbHandleList` `ClearStats()` which should be self explanatory.
-As of component version `3.3.13`, this method calls `RefreshStats()` internally so there is no
-need to call it after.
+This method calls `RefreshStats()` internally so there is no need to call it after.

 ## Example